Vizzuality/serverless-app-scaffold/infrastructure/gcp/README.md

 ### Terraform project

-This project (in the inrastructure directory) has 2 main sections, each of which with a folder named after it.
+This project (in the infrastructure directory) has 2 main sections, each of which with a folder named after it.
 Each of these sections has a Terraform project, that logically depends on their predecessors.
 There is a 3rd component to this architecture, which is handled by Github Actions.

 #### Remote state